Seattle college says student was among those killed by crane

 Lisa Baumann And Rachel D'Oro, The Associated Press

-SEATTLE -- A college freshman was among the four people killed when a construction crane fell from a building and crashed onto one of Seattle's busiest streets, the university said Sunday.
+SEATTLE - Officials in Washington state on Monday are expected to release the identities of the four people killed when a construction crane fell from a Seattle building.

+The King County Medical Examiner's office has said it would release the names of the female and three males who died Saturday afternoon when the crane crashed onto one of Seattle's busiest streets.

-Sarah Wong, who intended to major in nursing, was in a car when the crane fell from a building under construction on Google's new Seattle campus onto Mercer Street Saturday afternoon, according to a statement released by Seattle Pacific University.
+On Sunday, Seattle Pacific University said in a statement that a freshman student was among those killed when the crane fell from a building under construction on Google's new Seattle campus onto Mercer Street.
+Sarah Wong was a freshman who intended to major in nursing and lived on campus, the university said in a statement.

-The names of those who died are expected to be released Monday.
+Wong was in a car when the crane fell, the university said.

-"While we grieve the sudden and tragic loss of our precious student, we draw comfort from each other," SPU's statement said.
-"We ask that the community join us in praying for Sarah's family and friends during this difficult time."
+“While we grieve the sudden and tragic loss of our precious student, we draw comfort from each other,” Seattle Pacific's statement said.
+“We ask that the community join us in praying for Sarah's family and friends during this difficult time.”

 The crane struck six cars and also injured four people.